 Jennifer Maruri lives in Provo, Utah, and is a wife and mother of 3 young children.
 She works full time as an RN, and is an active member of her church.
 She considers herself an aficionado of news and talk radio, and enjoys fitness and outdoor activities.

-Jessica is completing an advanced Diploma in Religious Studies at the University of Cambridge.
+Jessica is a Master's Student at King's College London, where she studies religion in the contemporary world.
+She recently completed an advanced Diploma in Religious Studies at the University of Cambridge.
 She earned a Bachelors from BYU in Marriage, Family, and Human Development.
-She is married to her best friend and they have 4 daughters.
-She serves as the Relief Society Secretary in her Ward.
-And in her spare time loves to swim.
+She is married to her best friend, and they have 4 daughters.

 Jamie Gilbert grew up in Colorado by way of Utah and California.
 She took a hiatus from college to serve a mission in the Uruguay Montevideo Mission.
 After graduating from BYU, she headed to Washington, DC to put her Public Health degree to good use.
 After spending a few years trying to do her part to save the world, she settled down and got married.
 She now resides in the Blugrass State and is a mother to two sweet children.
 She stays at home, doing her best to raise them properly, but she will completely understand if they seek counseling down the road.
 She currently serves in her ward's Primary Presidency, although she was demoted from first counselor to second last year.